|

 placed less emphasis on its other virtues.
 The best way

-to determine the efficacy of a particular species is to
+to determine the efficacy of a particular species or

 As far as using

-Calamus goes, I can only recommend chewing on the root; a
+calamus goes, I personally favor chewing on the root,

 few pieces to a small handful (a tablespoon or two) is